The Reciproc® family

-Longing for one that does it all?
-Designed to enable shaping without the need for an additional scouting or glidepath instrument in most cases, the Reciproc family offers you efficiency in time saving through real one file endo.1 On top of it the Reciproc family is one of the most heavily researched NiTi systems worldwide with more than 650 peer reviewed publications.2
+Designed to enable shaping without the need for an additional scouting or glidepath instrument in most cases, the Reciproc family offers you efficiency in time saving through real one-file endo.1 On top of it the Reciproc family is one of the most heavily researched NiTi systems worldwide with more than 650 peer reviewed publications2 and clinically proven long-term benefits.3

 Why choose Reciproc family files for root canal shaping?